CaptainCluster/react_hackathon_2025/README.md

 # React Hackathon 2025

 This GitHub repository is for the 2025 React/Figma hackathon hosted by *LUT University* and *TwoDay*.
-The application made is the client-side of an academic course review system.
+The created application is the client-side of an academic course review system.

 ## Technology